kavyahuja/cs1302-ce29/README.md

    able to see the updated exercise files in their local copies!
 Furthermore

 1. **Everyone:** View the condensed, graphical version of your Git log using `git adog`.
+   Also, look at the GitHub page for your repository.

 <hr/>